GabrieLempert/Final-Project/README.md

 This project serves as the culmination of our Bachelor's in Computer Science, representing the culmination of our extensive research and experimentation.
 Our main objective was to develop a sophisticated prediction model for stock prices, leveraging transaction data from shareholders as a valuable source of information.

+## Data

+The "data" folder in this repository contains the initial data obtained from Open Insider, spanning from 2021 to January 2023.
+This data was used for analysis and model training in our project.

+### Data Source
+- The data was obtained from Open Insider (https://www.openinsider.com), a website that provides insider trading data of publicly traded companies in the United States.

+### Data Processing
+- We used the data to analyze the transaction data of shareholders in order to predict stock prices.
+- The data was processed and analyzed using Python programming language and various data manipulation libraries such as pandas and numpy.
+- We used the Random Forest Regressor algorithm to train our predictive model, which gave the best results in our analysis.

+### Data Cleaning
+- The "stock_file.csv" file in the "data" folder was cleaned to eliminate tickers that do not exist or are not relevant to our project.
+- We also created a new column called "in 30 days" in the cleaned dataset, which represents the target value for our stock price prediction.

+### Create Data Script
+- The "create_data.py" script, located in the "data" folder, is used to generate additional data for our analysis.
+- Note that this script requires the "yahoo finance" library, which can be installed using the following command only:
+- pip install -r project/Data/requirements.txt

 # Installation

 ## Prerequisites